mykhani/device-tree-guide/README.md

 Normally, a SoC contains many peripherals like ```UART```, ```I2C```, ```SPI``` etc. Each of these peripherals require pins to interface with the physical world.
 Due to SoC packaging and size constraints, the number of available pins is limited and it might not be possible to allocate pins for all the available peripherals.
 The solution is ```pin-multiplexing``` or in short ```pinmux```.

 #### Pinmux
 In pinmux, the SoC's pins are multiplexed between different peripherals or modes.
 This means that each pin could be connected to a different peripheral based on the pinmux setting.
-This pin configuration is performed via the ```pinmux controller``` which exposes a register based API to set the mode of the external pins or connect them to one of the intenal peripherals.
+This pin configuration is performed via the ```pinmux controller``` which exposes a register based API to set the mode of the external pins or connect them to one of the internal peripherals.

 These pin ```modes``` are commonly referred to as ```alternate functions``` or ```functions``` and a pin could have multiple modes.

-For example, see the below snapshot from *am335x datasheet*: [link](http://www.ti.com/lit/ds/symlink/am3358.pdf)
+For example, see the below snapshot from ```am335x datasheet```: [link](http://www.ti.com/lit/ds/symlink/am3358.pdf)

 ![pin_modes](images/pin_modes.png)

-In the above image, it can be seen that both pins ```GPMC_A4``` and ```GPMC_A5``` can be set into one of the seven available modes (0~6).
+In the above image, it can be seen that both pins ```GPMC_A4``` and ```GPMC_A5``` can be set into one of the seven available modes ```(0~6)```.

 #### SoC specific dtsi file
 A SoC dtsi file is a generic file and contains the device nodes for all the peripherals available on the chipset.
 However, it lacks the board specific information like the pinmux setting.
 As the pinmux setting depends on each individual board, it is defined in the board-specific dts file.

 Furthermore, all the peripherals which need pinmux setting are disabled via ```status = "disabled"``` property in the SoC dtsi file.
-This makes sense as the the devices have to be explictly enabled in the board-specific dts, after specifying their pinmux setting.
+This makes sense as the the devices need to be explictly enabled in the board-specific dts, after specifying their pinmux setting.

 #### The Pinctrl interface
 To specify the pinmux setting in the board-specific dts file, both Linux and u-boot has a Pinctrl subsystem.
 This pinctrl API can be used to set the pinmux setting of each pin.
 Here are the main parts of ```pinctrl API```.